Julienish14/github-profile-viewer/README.md

   - Name and public profile bio.
   - Number of public repositories.
   - Number of followers and following.
-  - Account creation date.
+  - Location.
 - **Repository Listing:** Get a quick glimpse of the developer's public repositories.
-(You can expand on this if you display more repository details like last updated, language, etc.)
+  - Languages
+  - Sort by stars
+  - Latest 10 repositories.
 - **Deployed and Accessible:** The application is readily accessible via the provided deployment link, making it easy for the HR team to use without complex setup.

 ## Live Demo